 Making this all-encompassing feeling happen is easier said than done, but Molly’s Cafe has made it feel effortless.
 Part of this is down to the fact it’s an all-day affair.
-As good for a bacon sandwich as it is for a mid-afternoon negroni, a gooey lunchtime onion and parmesan tart or a ham and comté croque for the kids.
-It feels canteen-like in the best possible way.
-A casual place for second, or seven hundredth, dates as much as it is for solo sandwich goers.
-It should be no surprise that it’s part of the Anchor & Hope family because like all their spots, inside or outside, you’re going to be very comfortable here.
+As good for a bacon sandwich as it is for a mid-afternoon negroni, a luminous lunchtime plate of beetroot and goat’s curd or a ham and comté croque for the kids.
+It’s canteen-like in the best possible way.
+A casual place for a second or seven hundredth date, as much as it is for solo sandwich goers.
+It should be no surprise that Molly’s comes from a family of peerless pubs and restaurants.
+Because, inside or outside, you’re going to be very comfortable here.

 A total quivering mess of a tart that oozes with cheese and onion and simply can’t wait to collapse into a heap in your mouth.
 This is a must.
 You can have it with two salads for an extremely perfect lunch or as a starter to a leisurely meal.

 Potted Shrimps, Toast and Cucumber Salad

 In the NYT’s recipe for potted shrimp, they write “here, diced shrimp are aggressively seasoned with anchovy, celery seed, lemon zest and garlic before being sealed into ramekins”.
 Naturally, this is not right.
 Some Gentleman’s Relish, yes.
 But whole anchovies?
 Not so sure.
 Anyway, this potted shrimp isn’t quite right either.
 A little too loose and floating in butter.
 The flavour though, is there.